programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ```

-If you save the file and reload the browser you should see the three panels, and the spheres should be on the panel on the right.
+If you save the index.html file and reload the browser you should see the three panels, and the spheres should be on the panel on the right.
 If the panels are black, the images are probably in the wrong directory.
 It should look like Figure 6, but without the map.

+{% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-06.png" alt="Webpage with 3 square panels of text and a horizontal map of Papua." caption="Figure 6.
+Webpage with three vertical information panels and a horizontal map." %}

 Next you will create all the information panels for all the jars.
-You will design the webpage so the panels will be hidden (by making .visible = false) until the relevant jar is selected by the user.
-You will set a variable, 'selectedPlane', to track which panel is showing; at the start an instruction panel will be selected.
+You will design the webpage so the panels will be hidden (by making ```.visible = false```) until the relevant jar is selected by the user.
+You will set a variable, ```selectedPlane```, to track which panel is showing; at the start an instruction panel will be selected.

 To help keep track of the information panel (gallery), jar model, loading function and community site for each jar, you will call these 'xG, 'xM', 'onLoadX' and 'xSite', respectively, where 'x' is a name such as 'yabob' or 'aibom', the village (or area) where the jar the model is based on was made.
 Variable and function names can not have spaces in them.